cguardia/questions/docs/installation.rst

  - winter
  - winterstone

 This command will download all the required resources to the directory specified.
+This is by far the simplest way to get running if you don't plan to do any javascript development as part of your application.

 Independently of the method you use to download the resources.
 You will need to set up your application to use the resulting resource directory.
 If all